loyada/typedpy/docs/structures.rst

 Immutability
 ============
-| Typepy support immutable structures.
+| Typepy supports immutable structures.
 Such structures are protected from any update after instantiation.
 In most
 | cases trying to do so will raise an appropriate exception.
 There are cases that Typepy can't know that the developer
 | is trying to change the structure, but even then, Typepy blocks such attempts by using defensive copies.
 | Be aware immutable structures tend to be somewhat slower.